-'Neverland' Makes A Powerful But One-Sided Case Against The King Of Pop
+'Leaving Neverland' Makes Powerful But One-Sided Case Against The King Of Pop

 "He also sexually abused me for seven years."

-Soft spoken and at times hesitant, Safechuck seems the more subdued of the two men.
+Soft-spoken and at times hesitant, Safechuck seems the more subdued of the two men.
 He says Jackson told him their activities were the singer's first sexual experience.

-One heart-breaking sequence from the film toggles between two jarringly different stories.
+One heartbreaking sequence from the film toggles between two jarringly different stories.
 In one, Safechuck's mother, Stephanie, speaks about how she overheard Jackson and her son playing together, by themselves, in the singer's hotel room, doing "just kid things" like reading books.
 In the other, her son describes in detail how the pop star used those private moments to kiss him and perform oral sex on him.

-"He's the biggest entertainer and he's a creative genius and that creative genius thinks that you are special," Safechuck says ruefully, after outlining how Jackson would abuse him.
+"He's the biggest entertainer and he's a creative genius, and that creative genius thinks that you are special," Safechuck says ruefully, after outlining how Jackson would abuse him.
 "What's not to like, right?"

 Leaving Neverland makes a powerful case against the King of Pop.
 The film's impact comes from its unwavering focus on the two men and their allegations.
 The harrowing tales are delivered in excruciating detail to the camera, bolstered by accounts from their mothers, wives and a few other relatives.
 They each describe a textbook case in which a superstar pedophile groomed children and their families to accept his advances.

 Jackson met both men when they were children and he was at his creative peak.
-Robson won a dance contest at age five in his native Australia back in 1987; the first prize was meeting Jackson.
+Robson won a dance contest at age 5 in his native Australia back in 1987; the first prize was meeting Jackson.
 Safechuck starred in a famous 1986 Pepsi commercial in which he rummages through the singer's dressing room before Jackson enters, surprising him.

 In both cases, the men describe how Jackson paid them loads of attention, bringing them onstage to bask in the white-hot spotlight of his fame.
-He'd take them on his concert tours and talk with them on the phone for long hours.
+He would take them on his concert tours and talk with them on the phone for hours.
 This was when Jackson was at the height of his stardom, as screaming crowds mobbed his every public appearance around the world.

-There were warning signs: Safechuck's mother, Stephanie, describes how, as the tour went on, she was housed in hotel rooms located further and further away from Jackson and her son.
+There were warning signs: Safechuck's mother, Stephanie, describes how, as the tour went on, she was housed in hotel rooms farther and farther away from Jackson and her son.
 Robson's mother, Joy, speaks about a visit to Jackson's Neverland Ranch compound when her son and the pop star would disappear for hours together, actively avoiding her.

-Their stories also suggest Jackson's fame and success led the boys' parents to accept situations they may never have tolerated involving someone with less status.
-The wider world may have been under his spell, as well.
+Their stories also suggest Jackson's fame and success led the boys' parents to accept situations they may never have tolerated involving someone less famous.
+The wider world may have been under his spell as well.

 Stephanie Safechuck says when Jackson brought her son into his dressing room during the Pepsi shoot, the singer's makeup artist told her about the star, " 'He's like a 9-year-old boy' ... so that made me feel comfortable [leaving them alone]."
 But should anyone be comforted by the idea that a nearly 30-year-old man acts like a 9-year-old?
 And why did pop music fans back in the day accept the argument that he was too childlike to be dangerous?
 Such explanations were often used publicly to justify stories of Jackson sharing a bed with children.